xcart/xcart-docs/_pages/kb_en/modules/fractional_and_fixed_quantities/index.md

 published: true
 order: 115
 ---
+{% note warning %} The addon "Fractional and Fixed quantities" is deprecated and not supported. {% endnote %}

 The addon "Fractional and Fixed quantities" provides a number of product quantity related features for your X-Cart 5 online store.